 that contains the pattern and operates on them all.

-Don't get confused when using the global and
+Don't get confused when using the global

-substitute commands.
+commands.
 You'll often use both styles of

 search pattern in one command line.
 But the find-one-instance